 - WS-2A.
-To assure adequate level of service, potable water and sanitary sewer facilities shall meet the following level of service standards: - 1) Potable Water Supply: - (a) The potable water treatment system shall operate with a rated maximum daily capacity no less than 2 percent above the maximum daily flow for the preceding year accounting for capacity that is reserved for development that is not yet completed ("reserved capacity"), and no less than an average daily capacity 2 percent above the average daily system demand for the preceding 5 years accounting for reserved capacity.
-The maximum finished water daily flow shall be determined by calculating the average of the highest five single day finished water flows for the previous 12 months.20 pounds per square inch (psi) and no greater than 100 psi.
+To assure adequate level of service, potable water and sanitary sewer facilities shall meet the following level of service standards: - 1) Potable Water Supply: - (a) The regional treatment system shall operate with a rated maximum daily capacity no less than 2 percent above the maximum daily flow for the preceding year, and an average daily capacity 2 percent above the average daily system demand for the preceding 5 years.
+The maximum daily flow shall be determined by calculating the average of the highest five single day flows for the previous 12 months. - (b) Water shall be delivered to users at a pressure no less than 20 pounds per square inch (psi) and no greater than 100 psi.
 Unless otherwise approved by the Miami-Dade Fire Rescue Department, minimum fire flows based on the land use served shall be maintained as follows: